I recently graduated with a PhD in Environmental Studies and Religion in Syracuse, New York, unceded Onondaga Land.

 The toilet, both the ritual and receptacle, is the topic of both of my dissertations, though the dissertations are unique to the fields in which I am writing them, and distinct projects from one another.
 More info on the Dissertations tab!

-100 word bio
+100 word general bio

-Sarah Nahar (she) is a nonviolent action trainer and interspiritual theologian.
+Dr. Sarah Nahar (she) is a nonviolent action trainer and interspiritual theologian.
 An emerging expert of Excreta Infrastructure Technologies, her doctoral work centers on ecological regeneration, community cultivation, and discard studies.
 Previously, Sarah was a 2019 Rotary Peace Fellow and worked at the Martin Luther King, Jr. Center in Atlanta, Georgia.
 She has been the Executive Director of Community Peacemaker Teams, an organization committed to building partnerships to transform violence and oppression worldwide.
 She attended Spelman College, majoring in Comparative Women’s Studies and International Studies, minoring in Spanish.
 She has an MDiv from Anabaptist Mennonite Biblical Seminary in her hometown.

 Thank you for who you are and the work you are doing in the world.